-The Case for Change, which has been guided and informed by the Process Manufacturing, Recreational Vehicles and Laboratory Operations IRC, will investigate an improved structure for qualifications in the process manufacturing stream of the MSM Manufacturing Training Package.
-The work will include the review and redevelopment of four qualifications and 61 units of competency.
+The Case for Change, which has been guided and informed by the Process Manufacturing, Recreational Vehicles and Laboratory Operations IRC, will investigate an improved structure for qualifications in the process manufacturing stream of the MSM - Manufacturing Training Package.
+The work will include the review and redevelopment of four qualifications and 61 units.

-The four qualifications are:

-MSM10116 Certificate I in Process Manufacturing

-MSM20116 Certificate II in Process Manufacturing

-MSM30116 Certificate III in Process Manufacturing

-MSM40116 Certificate IV in Process Manufacturing

-The 61 units of competency are listed at Attachment A.

-The process manufacturing qualifications in this Case for Change provide skills for workers in process manufacturing production support roles.
-The qualifications were developed for roles that support the production of goods that are manufactured in bulk quantities from raw materials including refined oil, petrol, chemicals, cement and other manufactured mineral products, plastics and rubber.

-The qualifications also apply to employees who operate across more than one area within the process manufacturing sector or those with technical skills for 'specialised processes' who are not required to have the full suite of operator skills.

-In total, there were 37,902 businesses in the selected industry classes in 2016-19, with the number of businesses increasing by 4.5% during this period, see data table in Attachment F.
+The process manufacturing qualifications in this Case for Change are designed to be used to skill workers in process manufacturing production support roles in the production of goods that are manufactured in bulk quantities from raw materials, including food, beverages, refined oil, gasoline, pharmaceuticals, chemicals, and plastics.
+They also apply to employees who operate across more than one area within the process manufacturing sector or those with responsibility for 'specialised processes', as required and where innovative solutions are sort.
+In total, there were 37,902 businesses in the selected industry classes in 2016-19, see data table in Attachment F. There was an increase of 4.5% in the number of businesses in 2019 from 2016.

 Since the process manufacturing qualifications were last updated in 2016, industry practices and skill needs have changed in response to increased levels of automation and advanced manufacturing processes.
-Increased competition, innovation, and government initiatives such as the ban on waste export and the Modern Manufacturing Strategy is also driving change in the industry.
-There is increased emphasis on new technology, Lean manufacturing, sustainable practices, and innovative and flexible responses and the process manufacturing qualifications seek to provide skills to support these advances.
+Increased competition, innovation, and government initiatives such as the ban on waste export and the Modern Manufacturing Strategy is driving an increased emphasis on new technology, Lean manufacturing, sustainable practices, and innovative and flexible responses, which this package serves to support.
 The Modern Manufacturing Strategy, which provides \$1.5 billion to revitalise Australian manufacturing and stimulate the economy through recovery from COVID-19 pandemic, will create further advancements in the sector through the Modern Manufacturing Initiative and the Manufacturing Modernisation Fund.
 The strategy intends to create 80,000 direct jobs and 300,000 support roles in the manufacturing sector over the next five years, which is likely to increase the demand for production support roles covered by these qualifications.
-Occupational Projections released by the Department of Employment, Skills, Small and Family Business identifies an 8.5% increase in demand for workers in process manufacturing workers for the period May 2019 to May 2024, see Attachment F.
+Occupational Projections released by the Department of Employment, Skills, Small and Family Business identifies an 8.5% increase in demand for workders in process manufacturing workers for the period May 2019 to May 2024, see Attachment F.

-Further evidence of an increased demand for process manufacturing qualifications is the inclusion of the MSM30116 Certificate III in Process Manufacturing qualification in Western Australia and South Australia list of free TAFE courses under the JobTrainer program.1
+Further evidence of an increased demand for process manufacturing qualifications is the inclusion of the Certificate III in Process Manufacturing qualification in Western Australia and South Australia list of fee TAFE courses under the JobTrainer program.1